 It’s that time of year again.
-The Annual Enrollment Period (AEP) has come and gone, and the Medicare Advantage Disenrollment Period (MADP) is here.
+The Annual Enrollment Period (AEP) has come and gone, and the Medicare Advantage Open Enrollment Period (OEP) is here.
 How can you make the most of this Special Election Period (SEP)?
-By selling Prescription Drug Plans (PDPs).
+By selling prescription drug plans (PDPs).

 During AEP, your clients may decide to enroll in a private health plan.
 But, with their high out-of-pocket exposure and network restrictions, beneficiaries sometimes find that their new Medicare Advantage (MA) or Medicare Advantage Prescription Drug (MAPD) plan is not the right fit.
-These beneficiaries can switch back to Original Medicare during the MADP, which runs from January 1 to February 14.
+If these beneficiaries are new to Medicare and enrolled in an MA plan during their Initial Coverage Election Period (ICEP), they can switch back to Original Medicare during the MA OEP, which runs from January 1 to March 31.

-By selling PDPs during the MADP, you can help your clients get the coverage they need.
-Beneficiaries can only change PDPs during their initial enrollment period, AEP, the MADP, or an SEP.
+By selling PDPs during the MA OEP, you can help your clients get the coverage they need.
+Beneficiaries can only change PDPs during their initial enrollment period, AEP, the MA OEP, or an SEP.
 If your client goes without creditable drug coverage for any continuous period of 63 days or more after their initial enrollment period is over, they may be required to pay a penalty.
 That’s why even clients who don’t take prescription drugs may require your help.

 Selling PDPs follows the same CMS guidelines as MA plans.
 Scope of Appointments are required, and to sell PDPs, agents must complete Part D certification for each carrier that they wish to sell through.
 Certification requirements vary by carrier.